ChaeOkay/CS_Basics/readme.md

-#Computer Science Programming Basics in Ruby by Ophir Frieder, Gideon Frieder, and David Grossman
+#Computer Science Programming Basics in Ruby
+###by Ophir Frieder, Gideon Frieder, and David Grossman
+###Published by O'Reilly

 #####Extract from Preface
 "Our target audience is students and practitioners who wish to learn